Posted on September 11 2020

 Small dogs live longer

-According to statistics, small breed dogs have a longer life span.
+According to statistics, small breed dogs (for example Maltipoos) have a longer life span.
 Thus, animals weighing less than 9 kg live on average about 11 years, while dogs weighing more than 40 kilograms barely live to eight.
 Interestingly, only 2% of Americans have pet insurance despite the fact that only 20% of pet owners can afford to pay a $5,000 vet bill.
 Small dogs are adorable and easy to take along dog adventures due to their transportable size, and they also make excellent companions that will be there for you when you need them the most.
 Small dog owners owe it to take care of them throughout their life by providing them with healthy and nutritious options - click here to learn more.

 Dogs have a unique thermoregulation system